emmanuellmhango/lukeinterview-backend/README.md

 ## 📖 [HOSPITAL MANAGEMENT] <a name="about-project"></a>

 This is a backend app that manages the hospital facilities in Malawi.
 It is built in Ruby on Rails using postgres database.
+You can access the backend [HERE](https://github.com/emmanuellmhango/lukeinterview-frontend)

 It is api only with the following endpoints:

 - http://127.0.0.1:3000/users - This is the endpoint for creating users.
 It accepts the following parameters:
   - first_name